BalajiRavindaran/FABRADE/React App/fabrade-react-app/README.md

 # Getting Started with Create React App

-After Cloning this project type ### 'npm install --legacy-peer-deps' for installing all the dependencies.
+After Cloning this project type,

+### 'npm install --legacy-peer-deps'

+inside fabrade-react-app folder for installing all the dependencies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).